LUCA, our common ancestor

 Archaea is a very old domain - from the outside very similar to bacteria but with very different genes and a distinct biochemistry.
 Currently 26 evolutionary groups (phyla) are known.
 They are mostly found in extreme ecosystems such as hot springs or salt lakes, but are probably found in ecological niches such as the gut or in the navel as well.

 The Bacteria domain is the largest of all three domains with currently 92 phyla.
-Just last year (2016) over 1,000 new bacterial organisms were found and scientists are confident, there are more to come.

 This great bacterial diversity can be illustrated as follows: when creating a tree of life, including all life on Earth, LUCA rests in the middle of a trunk with wide-reaching branches.
 If humans sat at the end of a branch at the 5 o´clock position, where would you expect the well-known herb basil to be?
 Well, it is right there next to us, on a branch at 5.01 am!
 So if herbs and humans are so close to each other in the phylogenetic tree, what else is seated within the rest of the tree???
 It's the bacteria!
 They occupy around 80% of the tree!
 For example, if the well-known bacterium E. coli sat on a branch at 6 o'clock, Lactococcus lactis would be seated at 12 o'clock!